CCHS-Melbourne/LoliBot/software/ReadMe.md

 ### Linux: USB serial driver is probably included

-Linux already includes the CH340 USB serial driver.
+Most Linux distributions already include the CH340 USB serial driver.
 However, you may need to give yourself permission to access the serial device.

     sudo adduser $USER dialout